DShirk/mb-docs/docs/Specifications/initiative.md

 ### Epic 1:

-A graph database system to store legal conclusions, assumptions, and their relationships to supporting information.
+A database system to store legal conclusions, assumptions, and their relationships to their supporting information.

 ### Epic 2:

-The ability to view and manage our database of conclusions, assumptions, and relationships with their supporting and identifying information.
+The ability to view, manage, and expand our database.

+User Story:
+Adding a new conclusion to our corpus.

 User Story:
 Viewing the authority hierarchy for a conclusion to determine it's confidence.